Car Loan FAQs

 - What requirements must a vehicle meet to be financed by Selfreliance FCU?

-- The vehicle being financed must be within 6 model years, or 100,000 miles or less to be considered for financing (exceptions may be
+- The vehicle financed must be within 7 years. *For collateral over 7 years, please contact Member Services.
+Vehicle odometer must be 120000 miles or less to be considered for financing (exceptions may be

 considered on a case-by case basis.)
 Maximum Vehicle Weight Class of 1 and 2 (less than 10,000 lbs.).
 If you are uncertain if your